Helton Godwin Baynes

 Helton Godwin Baynes, also known as ‘Peter’ Baynes (26 June 1882, Hampstead – 6 September 1943), was an English physician, army officer, analytical psychologist and author, who was a friend and early translator into English of Carl Jung.

 Life

-Baynes was educated at Leighton Park School (along with two other leading members of the British Psychoanalytical Society: John Rickman and Lionel Penrose) and then at Trinity College, Cambridge where he read medicine and where he won Blues for Rowing and Swimming two years running.
-He graduated M.B.
-B.C. in 1910.
+Baynes was educated at Leighton Park School (along with two other leading members of the British Psychoanalytical Society: John Rickman and Lionel Penrose) and then at Trinity College, Cambridge, where he read medicine and where he won Blues for Rowing and Swimming two years running.
+He graduated MBBS in 1910.

 In 1913 he married Rosalind Thornycroft (1891-1973), daughter of Sir William Hamo Thornycroft, their daughters Bridget Rosalind and Chloë were born in 1914 and 1916.
 Godwin and Rosalind were divorced in 1921.
 (Rosalind, a friend of D. H. Lawrence, later married the art historian Arthur E. Popham.)
 In 1927 he married Cary De Angulo.
-She divorced him in 1931 when he became involved with someone else.
+She divorced him in 1931 when he became involved with Agnes Anne Leay.
+Agnes (known as Anne) and Baynes married and had three further children Michael, Jeremy (known as John) and Diana.
 Baynes died on 6 September 1943.